haydenjeune/lookalike/README.md

 Lookalike uses a [pretrained facial recognition model](https://github.com/timesler/facenet-pytorch) to generate a vector that encodes what your face "looks like", given an image of your face.
 This vector is then compared to a bank of over 40,000 celebrity faces, and a selection of the closest matches are returned for you to see.
 All this happens in under 200ms on my machine.

 ### Components

+Lookalike consists of several different components, all of which are hosted inside this monorepo.
+Everything is written in Python and built with [Pants](https://github.com/pantsbuild/pants), except for the UI.
+I've logically divided the components into jobs and services.
+Jobs are run as a one off to fetch and process the bank of celebrity names, images, and vectors.
+Services are the processes which interact with users in real time, and require the bank of celebrity data to provide a result.

 #### Scraper Job